DrLutzi/godot-texsyn-scripts/README.md

 - In its Material, attach [shaders/texsyn_stationary_pbr.gdshader](shaders/texsyn_stationary_pbr.gdshader)
 - Add any texture component you want in the shader parameters.

+To create a surface with an autocovariance-preserving tiling and blending using 2 square tilings (see [LSD23](https://hal.science/hal-03964175/)):

+- Create any node
+- Attach the script [scripts/texsyn_autocovariance_computer.gd](scripts/texsyn_autocovariance_computer.gd) to the node
+- Set the textures you want for your surface in the script parameters.
+- Set the size of the probability density function computed (Pdf size).
+Since the pdf is the autocovariance function, the latter needs to be computed, and the computation time increases quadratically with respect to the size of the textures.
+256 is a good default size if you are in a hurry.
+- Execute the scene once.
+The script will take several minutes to compute the autocovariance-preserving mean textures as well as a realization of the sampler.
+It will be executed whenever the corresponding means and sampler realization are not found.
+- Create any MeshInstance3D with its geometry (for instance, a plane)
+- In its Material, attach [shaders/texsyn_cyclostationary_pbr.gdshader](shaders/texsyn_cyclostationary_pbr.gdshader).
+- Add your texture components, their respective mean, and the realization of the sampler in the appropriate shader parameters.

 To create a surface with a cyclostationary tiling and blending (for textures whose elements have a periodic global organisation, see [LSD21](https://hal.science/hal-03181139/)) using 2 square tilings:
 - Create any node
 - Attach the script [scripts/texsyn_cyclostationary_computer.gd](scripts/texsyn_cyclostationary_computer.gd) to the node
 - Set the textures you want for your surface in the script parameters.
 - Set the First Period Vector and Second Period Vector values in the script parameters.
 See [Cyclostationarity: Period vectors](cyclostationarity-choosing-period-vectors).
 - Execute the scene once.
 The script will take several minutes to compute the cyclostationary mean textures, required for cyclostationary texture synthesis, as well as a realization of the cyclostationary sampler.
+It will be executed whenever the corresponding means and sampler realization are not found.
 - Create any MeshInstance3D with its geometry (for instance, a plane)
 - In its Material, attach [shaders/texsyn_cyclostationary_pbr.gdshader](shaders/texsyn_cyclostationary_pbr.gdshader).
 - Add your texture components, their respective mean, and the realization of the sampler in the appropriate shader parameters.